loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 OpenMC will write the fission heat source.
 Because the coupled MOOSE applications use length units of meters, the mesh mirror must also be in units of meters in order to obtain correct data transfers.
-For simplicity, we use the same solid mesh as used by the solid heat conduction solution.
+For simplicity, we use the same solid mesh as used by the solid heat conduction solution, but this is not required.
 For the fluid region, we use MOOSE mesh generators to construct a mesh for a single coolant channel, and then repeat it for the 108 coolant channels.

 !listing /tutorials/gas_assembly/openmc.i
   end=AuxVariables

-Before progressing further, we need to describe the multiapp structure connecting OpenMC, MOOSE heat conduction, and [!ac](THM).
+Before progressing further, we first need to describe the multiapp structure connecting OpenMC, MOOSE heat conduction, and [!ac](THM).
 We set the master application to OpenMC, and will have both MOOSE heat conduction and [!ac](THM) as "sibling" sub-applications.
 At the time of writing, the MOOSE framework